matthiasn/talk-transcripts/Hickey_Rich/AreasOfInterestForClojuresCore.md

   o (in-pods [a b c] ..)
 ```

 So there are a bunch of questions around pods.
 This is definitely unfinished work.
 One of the questions is, is that pair of protocols the right thing?
 I mean, should we bake into protocols, the recipes for getting from, you know, values to transients, so should we make that sort of pluggable characteristic?
-Should we let somebody say "I don't actually have a value to start with, but I'd like you to see to pod with this transient, or transient-like thing, or mutable thing"?
+Should we let somebody say "I don't actually have a value to start with, but I'd like you to seed the pod with this transient, or transient-like thing, or mutable thing"?
 You know, just to start with, can I fire it up, can I initialize it that way?

 Would you be able to revisit pods?
 So earlier slide I showed, you know, you come in, you get a value, you do some transient stuff, you get another value, you take that out.
-There's another model that says, well, at any point in time you look at it, it's like Schrödingerer's pod.
+There's another model that says, well, at any point in time you look at it, it's like Schrödingerer's pod,

 [Laughter from audience]

-Anytime you look at it, you get a value, but it can keep going.
+anytime you look at it, you get a value, but it can keep going.
 In other words, it might produce the value on deref, and then make a new transient, and then allow more operations and do that.
 That's very tricky.
 I did make something that does that.
 But again, I'm not sure it's a good idea.

 The other question is lifting pods up so you can do more composite operations.
 So the big bugbears with using locks are composability problem, lock acquisition order, and then trying to provide multiple, uh, work that encompasses multiple units of data correctly, right.
 So you always have these problems when you have systems with locks, it's like, I need to manipulate X, Y and Z. What locks do I need to require in order to do that?
 It's very challenging, it usually ends up written on napkins or something like that, or Joe knows how that works.